diogo-s4ntos/ELibrary/README.md

 # ELibrary
-A webpage where you can register and add books that you have read, along with a description of what you felt and thought about the book.
-You can also see other people's opinions about the same book or other books.
-In the future, I plan to add some new features, such as commenting on other people's book descriptions, editing your own description, and a few more things.
-(The website doesn't have SSL certification yet).
+You can register and add books that you have read, along with your review.
+You can also see other people's reviews about other books, comment in reviews and delete your reviews/comments.
+In the future, I plan to add some new features, such as editing your own review, and a few more things.

 # Screenshot
 ![Captura de ecrã 2024-09-05 225743](https://github.com/user-attachments/assets/e7991e0d-b8de-482c-94b2-130e9a5122b1)